 Los Angeles County currently serves 35,800 youth in foster care and is the largest child welfare system in California.
 About 30% are between the ages of 11 and 17, and 11.5% are 18-21.
 49.6% are male and 50.4% are female.
 Los Angeles’ child welfare system is disproportionately represented with children of color: 58.7% are Latino, 29% are Black and 10.5% are White.

-Foster youth self-report a disproportionately high rate of unwanted pregnancy.
-This unconscionably high rate of unwanted pregnancy highlights that barriers are impeding youth in foster care from realizing their intent.
+Foster youth self-report a disproportionately high rate of unplanned pregnancy.
+This unconscionably high rate of unplanned pregnancy highlights that barriers are impeding youth in foster care from realizing their intent.

-Sign up to receive updates on the latest information about policies and practices related to child welfare and youth homelessness in California.
+Sign up to receive updates on the latest information about policies and practices related to youth in foster care and sexual and reproductive health in California.

 Sign up to receive updates, promotions, and sneak peaks of upcoming products.
 Plus 20% off your next order.